marikasanuki/Ingenious/README.md

   <img src="https://github.com/marikasanuki/Ingenious/blob/master/app/assets/images/demo_images/ingenious-index.gif" width="600" height="auto" align="center"/>
 </h1>

-* Ability to view database of curated songs
+* Ability to view database of curated song lyrics

 * Ability to view individual songs and their respective artist, album, and lyrics

+* Ability to view user-generated annotations and comments

-* Annotations are saved to individual tracks and dynamically fetched from the database.
+* Annotations are saved to individual tracks and dynamically fetched from the database

+* Ability for a signed-in user to create and delete their own annotations and comments

-* Ability to view curated annotations
+* Ability for a signed-in user to edit their own annotations

+* Ability for a signed-in user to upvote an annotation or a comment

 ![alt text](https://ingenious-prod.s3.amazonaws.com/anno-new.gif "Ingenious annotations") https://ingenious-prod.s3.amazonaws.com/anno-new.gif